Sapin5/Sapin5.github.io/README.md

 2D platformer using UNITY: [Borgs Big adventure](https://kjimeno2.itch.io/borgs-big-adventure)
   - I was responsible for player controls and game logic
   - Simple 2D platformer
-  - Only game created that is technically completed lol (Have run out on ever other project :( )
+  - Only game created that is technically completed lol (Have run out of time on every other project)

 Somewhat Functioning VR game: [Defend Teenies](https://caithl.itch.io/defend-teenies)
   - some bug happened that we didn't catch before deadline that causes game to crash on boot